jkolden/funds-distr-pwa/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+The application is a PWA that allows for mobile entry of SaaS project time cards.
+Upon submitting a timecard, the data is saved to an Oracle database and is further processed before being loaded to Oracle SaaS Project Cost Accounting.

+## Instructions to run and deploy:

+- Clone this repo to a local directory on your host machine.
+- CD into that directory and run `npm install`
+- `npm run` to run a version on your local machine

 ### `yarn start`